 When it comes down to dog owners, they act the same as actual parents for a new kid!
 So many questions that keep them up at night.
 One of which do dogs get lonely?
-Am I enough for my dog?
+Also, some other questions such as Am I enough for my dog?
 Do I need to get another companion for my dog?

 Nevertheless, If you think about it, it is understandable how they feel and think.
 Their dogs are their kids.
 Like any parent, they worry about their dogs’ health, daily needs, and even physical and psychological needs.